-The purity dials are calibrated for typical beet and cane syrups but, syrup impurities can vary in some localities and a minor zero adjustment may be required.
-If it is found that, with the dials set for the syrup purity, the meter reads 60% Oversaturation when false grain appears, the internal zero should be adjusted to make it read 65%.
+The purity dials are calibrated for typical beet and cane syrups, but syrup impurities can vary in some localities and a minor zero adjustment may be required.
+If it is found that, with the dials set for the syrup purity, the meter reads 60% oversaturation when false grain appears, adjust the internal zero to make it read 65%.
 When the pan is operating and the meter reading is stable at some point, remove front panel (2 screws) and, holding the front to one side, adjust MET on the circuit board clockwise to raise the reading by 5%.
 Make further checks on succeeding strikes to verify that a reading of 65% indicates the upper limit of the metastable zone.

-If excessive adjustments of MET have been made in trying to correct measurement error caused by some pan problem since corrected, MET can be brought back to factory calibration as follow.
-Connect a temporary Jumper from Test point B (TPB) to input terminal 3 (circuit common) and, with it in place, adjust the MET potentiometer to make the meter read exactly 65% Oversaturation.
-(Clockwise increases the meter reading).
-Disconnect the jumper and if the meter does not read exactly 65% when fine grain first appears, touch up the MET setting for the particular syrup being boiled as described under "Precise Zero Setting".
+MET can be brought back to factory calibration as follows: Connect a temporary jumper from Test Point B (TPB) to input terminal 3 (circuit common) and, with it in place, adjust the MET potentiometer to make the meter read exactly 65% oversaturation.
+(Turning clockwise increases the meter reading).
+Disconnect the jumper and if the meter does not read exactly 65% when fine grain first appears, adjust the MET setting for the particular syrup being boiled as described under "Precise Zero Setting".